Breaking the $\tau_{\rm T}-f$ degeneracy of the kinetic Sunyaev Zel'dovich cosmology in redshift space

 This degeneracy can be illustrated in alternative ways.
 For example, in some works the $\tauT$ parameter is alternatively expressed as a constant velocity bias $\tilde{b}_v$ in the linearly reconstructed radial velocity field $\tilde{v}_{\hat{n}}$ via the kSZ tomography~\citep{Smith2018}, \beq \tilde{v}_{\hat{n}}(\bfk) = \mu\frac{\tilde{b}_vafH}{k} \delta(\bfk)+({noise})\,. \eeq Here $\tilde{v}_{\hat{n}}\equiv\tilde{\bfv}\cdot\hat{n}$ and $\mu\equiv\cos(\hat{\bfk}\cdot\hat{n})$ denotes the cosine of the angle between $\bfk$ and the LOS.
 In the cosmological inference, $b_v$ is then marginalized and loosens the constraints on parameters relative to the amplitude of the velocity power spectrum like $f$.

-Several ideas were proposed to break this degeneracy and enhance the scientific return of the kSZ cosmology: (1) it was proposed in~\citep{Sugiyama2016} that the synergy between kSZ effect and redshift space distortion (RSD) effect can break this degeneracy; (2) a comprehensive model \citep{Flender2017} or empirical relationship \citep{Alonso2016,Battaglia2016,Soergel2018} was constructed to predict the value of $\tauT$; (3) extra observations like fast radio burst can directly measure the optical depth \citep{Madhavacheril2019}; (4) studying the three-point statistic of the pairwise velocity field can avoid the $\tauT$ dependency in a cosmological inference~\cite{Kuruvilla2022}; and so on.
+Several ideas were proposed to break this degeneracy and enhance the scientific return of the kSZ cosmology: (1) it was proposed in~\cite{Sugiyama2016} that the synergy between kSZ effect and redshift space distortion (RSD) effect can break this degeneracy; (2) a comprehensive model \citep{Flender2017} or empirical relationship \citep{David2016,Battaglia2016,Soergel2018} was constructed to predict the value of $\tauT$; (3) extra observations like fast radio burst can directly measure the optical depth \citep{Madhavacheril2019}; (4) studying the three-point statistic of the pairwise velocity field can avoid the $\tauT$ dependency in a cosmological inference~\citep{Kuruvilla2022}; and so on.

-Being innovative and promising though, all of these ideas except method (4) rely on extra information of $\tauT$ or $f$ from other observations.
-On the contrary, we explore in this work the possibility of breaking this degeneracy spontaneously by the observed kSZ effect in a two-point statistic.
-The joint analysis combining the two- and three-point statistics will be delivered to future works.
-The idea is simple.
-Since we actually apply the kSZ tomography technique in redshift space where the velocity field leaves its own imprint on the galaxies' redshift space positions, the extra information of $f$ can be provided by the RSD effect encoded in the observed kSZ effect itself, and the $\tauT-f$ degeneracy can be spontaneously broken.
+Being innovative and promising though, all of these ideas except method (4) rely on extra information of $\tauT$ or $f$ from other observations. {On the contrary, we explore in this work the possibility of breaking this degeneracy by the non-linear kSZ effect in redshift space, and the idea is simple.} Since we actually apply the kSZ tomography technique in redshift space where the velocity field leaves its own imprint on the galaxies' redshift space positions, the extra information of $f$ can be provided by the RSD effect encoded in the observed kSZ effect itself, and the $\tauT-f$ degeneracy can be robustly broken.